-Retail: Furniture, Fashion, Food and Beverage: Banquet and event halls, restaurants,
+Food and Beverage: Banquet and event halls, restaurants,

 For the benefit of the class, group projects should cover as many different industries as possible.
-To that end, when each group has agreed on their company, they will post it on the Courselink Project pages.
+To that end, when each group has agreed on their company, they will post it on the Course link Project pages.

-Focusing on the business you have selected to research, the project will require you to identify how the operation utilizes revenue management, identify areas for improvement given your understanding of revenue management, and provide a plan for how you would implement revenue management going forward.
+Focusing on the business you have selected to research; the project will require you to identify how the operation utilizes revenue management, identify areas for improvement given your understanding of revenue management, and provide a plan for how to implement revenue management in the future.
 A breakdown of your paper could look like this:

-- 1. Provide a discussion of the business you are reviewing (3 5 pages): - o Name; - Brief history; - The product/service they sell; - Fit within the seven characteristics of revenue management. - 2.
+- 1. Provide a discussion of the business you are reviewing (3 5 pages): - Name; - Brief history; - The product/service they sell; - o Fit within the seven characteristics of revenue management. - 2.
 Discuss the current target market and revenue management practices employed at the organization (2 4 pages). - 3.
-Identify areas that could be improved by implementing revenue management (3 4 page). - 4.
-Focusing on one of the areas you identified, propose a revenue management strategy that could be implemented.
-(4 5 pages): - Identify the area you will focus on; - Propose the revenue management strategy that you would implement; - Provide a timeline that could be used to implement the revenue management strategy, outlining your role and the role of other people in the organization.
+Identify areas that could be improved by implementing revenue management (3 4 pages). - 4.
+Focusing on one of the identified areas, propose a revenue management strategy that could be implemented.
+(4-5 pages):

+- o Identify the area you will focus on; - o Propose the revenue management strategy that you would implement; - o Provide a timeline that could be used to implement the revenue management strategy, outlining your role and the role of other people in the organization.